 The Company calculates Vive's allowance for loan losses based on internal historical loss information and incorporates observable and forecasted macroeconomic data over a six-month reasonable and supportable forecast period.
 Incorporating macroeconomic data could have a material impact on the measurement of the allowance to the extent that forecasted data changes significantly, such as higher forecasted inflation and unemployment rates.
 Subsequent to the six-month reasonable and supportable forecast period described above, the Company reverts to using historical loss information on a straight-line basis over a three-month period.
 The Company may also consider other qualitative factors in estimating the allowance, as necessary.
-For the purposes of determining the allowance as of March 31, 2024, management considered qualitative factors such as the tightening of Vive's loan decisioning in mid-2022 and macroeconomic conditions associated with the impacts of increased inflation, unemployment rates, and/or the possibility of a recession in the United States.
-The allowance for loan losses is maintained at a level considered appropriate to cover expected future losses of principal, interest and fees on active loans in the loans receivable portfolio.
+For the purposes of determining the allowance as of June 30, 2024, management considered qualitative factors such as the macroeconomic conditions associated with the impacts of stabilizing inflation, unemployment rates, and/or the possibility of a recession in the United States.
+The allowance for loan losses is maintained at a level considered appropriate to cover expected future losses of outstanding principal, interest and fees associated with the loans receivable portfolio.
 The appropriateness of the allowance is evaluated at each period end.
 To the extent that actual results differ from estimates of uncollectible loans receivable, the Company's results of operations and liquidity may be materially affected.